Jury gets R. Kelly’s child pornography and trial-fixing case

 The prosecutor also pointed to testimony that as Kelly’s fame boomed in the mid-1990s, his staff and associates increasingly geared everything they did to what Kelly wanted.

-“And ladies and gentlemen, what R. Kelly wanted was to have sex with young girls,” Appenteng said.
+“And ladies and gentlemen, what R. Kelly wanted was to have sex with young girls,” she said.

 Earlier, Bonjean implored jurors not to withdraw to the jury room with an impression of Kelly informed by media coverage of him in recent years or by prosecutors at the trial.